hypertidy/silicate/README.md

 -   `sc_segment` - all instances of edges
 -   `sc_arc` - unique topological paths, arcs either meet two other arcs at a node, or include no nodes
 -   `sc_node` - unique nodes
+-   `unjoin` - a function to *un join* a table, the opposite of the database join

+The `unjoin` is a bit out of place here, but it's a key step when building these models, used to remove duplication at various levels.
+It's the primary mechanism for *defining and building-in* topology, which is precisely the relationships between entities in a model.
+This function is published in the [CRAN package unjoin](https://CRAN.R-project.org/package=unjoin).

 Installation
 ============